Dual exhibitions lift veil on Nazi-era art hoard

 Legal tangles

-Gurlitt, who died in 2014 at the age of 81, was described in the press as a recluse who lived off of the sale of his collection, valued in the millions of euros.
+Gurlitt, who died in 2014 at the age of 81, was described in the press as a recluse who lived off the sale of pieces from his collection, valued in the millions of euros.

-The exhibition in Bern will focus on modern works which were classified by the Nazis as "Degenerate Art" in 1937 and confiscated for sale abroad.
+The exhibition in Bern focuses on modern works which were classified by the Nazis as "Degenerate Art" in 1937 and confiscated for sale abroad.

 In Bonn, the show will present art that was looted from victims of the Nazi regime and works whose provenance has not yet been established.